Treatment for Anxiety in Dubai

 Complementary Treatment for GAD

-Relaxation techniques, including autogenic training, progressive muscle relaxation, and breathing exercises can be used for treatment of GAD not alone but in combination with psychotherapy and/or medication.
+Relaxation techniques, including autogenic training, progressive muscle relaxation, and breathing exercises, can be used for treatment of GAD not alone but in combination with psychotherapy and/or medication.

 Course of Generalized Anxiety